o-ran-sc/ric-plt-rtmgr/README.md

 For troubleshooting purpose the default logging level can be increased to `DEBUG`.

 ## Upcoming changes
-[] Add RESTful NBI based on swagger api definition

 [] Add unit tests

+[] Generate http related swagger code automatically during the build process

 ## License
 This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE)